-Ambition Workstream True North Metric Risk Appetite Level of Risk to Achieve Metric - Linked to Risk Appeti Ambition Workstream True North Metric Kisk Appetite 1 - 3 4 - 6 8 - 9 10 12 15 16 >20 Great Start In Life National Leader for Children & Young People's Public Health Services Children at Risk of Vulnerability Clinical: Minimal Hopes for Healthcare Children's Patient Experience Clinical: Minimal 0 High Quality Maternity Services Maternity Harm Events Clinical: Minimal 0
+Ambition Workstroom True North Motrie Risk Appetite Level of Risk to Achieve Metric - Linked to inked to I to Risk Appetite Ambition Workstream True North Metric 1-3 4 - 6 8-9 10 12 15 16 >20 Great Start In Life National Leader for Children & Young Children at Risk of Clinical: Minimal People's Public Health Services Vulnerability Hopes for Healthcare Children's Patient Experience Clinical: Minimal High Quality Maternity Services Maternity Harm Events Clinical: Minimal

 Workstreams Strategic Metric Vision Goal Countermeasures Current Status Level of Risk To Achieving Goal (CxL) Level of Risk for progressing actions Public Health Great Start in Life: Early intervention & prevention - Children at Risk of Vulnerability As an organisation we wish to recognise all children at risk of vulnerabilities in the ante natal period so that by the age of 30 months the child can be graduated into universal services by 10% Revised Goals in November 2024 Goal 1: To achieve 90% or above on the performance of all mandated health child programme contacts - June 2025 Goal 2: To deliver the Great Start in Life pathway to all eligible children in Darlington and increase outcomes of agreed KPIs linked to Public Health high impact areas - from January 2026 Goal 3: Baseline for Darlington children graduating into universal services established - January 2025 Revised Countermeasures will report in December 2024 and from January 2025.
 The areas where we are currently not meeting delivery of the mandated healthy child program within national timescales consecutively for four months are; Co Durham 6-8wks and 2.5year reviews (due to pressures in the South of the county) and Wakefield new antenatal and new birth visits.
 Countermeasures for CYPD Exec PRM now updated to reflect the countermeasures required to support improvement.
 Hope for Healthcare Children's Patient Experience Improve experience of care by considering elements that matter most to children & young people so we can measure their experience of care and shape services according to their specific needs Engage with children and young people with lived experience across HDFT geography to re-establish their Hopes for Healthcare.
 Develop an HDFT CYP Patient Experience Test which will provide outputs that will translate into themes, trends and areas for improvement.
-This data set will be visible and accessible across Trust governance frameworks.
-Develop a CYP Shadow Board with representation from To embed the "Hopes for Healthcare" principles in all HDFT services We have engaged with children and young people with lived experience across HDFT geography to re-establish their Hopes for Healthcare.
+This data set will be visible and To embed the "Hopes for Healthcare" principles in all HDFT services We have engaged with children and young people with lived experience across HDFT geography to re-establish their Hopes for Healthcare.
 We have Great Start in Life Young Advisors and committees across the full geography of the Trust.
 We have developed an HDFT CYP Patient Experience Test which will provide outputs that will translate into themes, trends and areas for improvement.
 This data set will be visible and accessible across Trust governance frameworks.
-Noted that National Institute of Health Visiting would like to publish HDFT's CYP 12 month project.
 Goal Achieved Goal Achieved